top of page

 The Information Sub-System

-The information sub-system provides information to obtain risk-based business licensing and other information related to the implementation of risk-based business licensing.
+The information sub-system provides the data necessary to obtain risk-based business licensing and other information related to its implementation.
 The information provided consists of:

 • KBLI based on risk-level;